Konektadong Pinoy Act: Senate

 Measures in the 19th Congress stated on Senate Bill No. 183, filed on 7 July 2022 by Senator Imee Marcos.
 Entitled the Open Access in Internet Services Act, her version sought to promote competition and innovation in the telecommunications sector.
 Senator Grace Poe introduced Senate Bill No. 864 on 25 July 2022, with the same title.
 Poe's version emphasized consumer protection and the need for a more competitive environment in internet services.
 On 12 October 2022, Senate President Juan Miguel Zubiri filed Senate Bill No. 1383, likewise carrying the same title.
 His sponsorship underscored the recognition of the urgency of telecommunications reform.
 Senator Joel Villanueva filed Senate Bill No. 1611 on 14 December 2022, again under the same title.
 Villanueva's explanatory note highlighted the high cost and poor quality of Philippine internet services.
 On 6 February 2023, Senator Raffy Tulfo filed Senate Bill No. 1845, with the same title.
 Tulfo's version reinforced the growing consensus among senators that a comprehensive framework was needed to liberalize and expand internet services.
 On 14 February 2023, Senator Lito Lapid filed Senate Bill No. 1876, entitled the Open Access in Data Transmission Act.
 This broadened the scope of the reform effort by explicitly addressing data transmission infrastructure and the regulatory powers of the National Telecommunications Commission.
 Then 9 May 2023, Senator Jinggoy Estrada filed Senate Bill No. 2146, also titled the Open Access in Data Transmission Act.
 Estrada’s filing further demonstrated the bipartisan and multi‑sectoral support for reforming the country’s digital backbone.
 All of these measures, SBN 183, 864, 1383, 1611, 1845, 1876, and 2146, were referred to the Committee on Science and Technology joint with the Committee of Public Services.
 After extensive deliberations, they were consolidated into Committee Report No. 262, submitted on 29 July 2024.
 This committee report became the foundation of Senate Bill No. 2699.

-On 27 January 2025, President Ferdinand Marcos Jr. certified Senate Bill No. 2699 as urgent and was acted by the Senate plenary on 3 February 2025.
+On 27 January 2025, President Bongbong Marcos certified Senate Bill No. 2699 as urgent and was acted by the Senate plenary on 3 February 2025.

 The bill passed the second reading on February 4, 2025.
 On the next day, with 17 affirmative votes, the bill passed on third and final reading.